voltas/stream-social-flume/README.md

 stream-social-flume
 ===================

-streaming data using flume into HDFS from social networking sites.
+streaming data using flume into HDFS on Hortonworks HDP 1.3 from social networking sites.